From BioStar v2.7.2, you can configure the image log storage path, and auto-saving without viewing or checking logs from monitoring is supported.

 - When the image log is captured, the image automatically saved at the image log file path which you configured 'Settings - Image Log - Storage Path Settings'.

-- Following sample is configured as '.\imagelog\'.
+- The following sample is configured as '.\imagelog\'.
 Image file is saved under the '(device ID) folder'.

 - Even though your device is not connected with BioStar 2 server or you were not checking all image logs through the monitoring page, image logs are saved automatically.